fobe-projects/action-meshtastic-firmware-builder/README.md

-# gh-action-firmware
+# action-meshtastic-firmware-builder
 Build Meshtastic firmware in an Action-container

 ## Usage

-This action is meant to be used with [meshtastic/firmware](https://github.com/meshtastic/firmware) or forks.
+This action is meant to be used with [fobe-projects/meshtastic-firmware](https://github.com/fobe-projects/meshtastic-firmware).

 ### Example workflow